 Teach children about cyber security by playing Capture the Flag

 As part of these guest lessons, I also organize the Summer School every year, where more than 50 children between the ages of 8 and 15 can choose between two different areas: the social engineering game and a technical Capture the Flag.
-Where the social engineering game was aimed at children from 8 to 11 years old, older children from 12 years old could get started with the Capture the Flag.
+The social engineering game was aimed at children from 8 to 11 years old, older children from 12 years old could get started with the Capture the Flag.
 A Capture the Flag is an online competition where teams have to look for ‘flags’.
 These flags are hidden in, for example, a web application; you will only see them when you have successfully solved a challenge.
 Security experts or ethical hackers use this to practice hacking, but it also works well in school classes because of the game element.
-You will soon realize how easy it is to get in and will therefore choose a stronger password or enable two-step verification.
+You will soon realize how easy it is to get in and choose a stronger password or enable two-step verification.

-On the left you see the flag.
-If you enter this in the input field below the correct challenge name (second screenshot), you will receive points (third screenshot) and the challenge will be indicated as ‘solved’.
+On the left, you see the flag.
+If you enter this in the input field below the correct challenge name (second screenshot), you will receive points (third screenshot), and the challenge will be indicated as ‘solved’.

 ctf [at] hackchallenges [dot] nl .